-I decided to follow the advice to paint a couple of backgrounds at the same time, and used my most summerish colours on some of the pages.
+I decided to follow the advice to paint a couple of backgrounds with washes of colour, all at the same time, and used my most summerish colours on some of the pages.

 I also took book pages out of vintage youth novels (that I bought at a flea market last week) and painted watercolour on top of the text for collage ephemera!
 This is a great tip for you girls who want to try visual journaling!
 So fun to tear these colourful pages and use them in your journal.

 I’ve been thinking a lot about creating more personal images for my journal later.
 Actually making my own stuff – saving ephemera, printing and editing photos, drawing, cutting shapes, painting watercolour backgrounds, saving doodles.
 I think this is the next step for me, in my art.
-To not just cut out images from magazines, but to combine parts of them, making marks on my own.
+I don’t just want cut out images from magazines, and use other’s imagery, but to combine parts of them, and make new images.
+To do some interesting marks on my own.